by Natalia Ivanova Mount

 Fragmented efforts to resuscitate a broken art market system have yielded a multitude of brilliant research and production in both the field of cultural theory and art theory.
 Unsurprisingly, most of this work remains largely closed off to those who work outside of the walls of academia, partly through its somewhat obtuse character and partly through the very limited level of distribution, such work can attain.
 This brings up important questions related to who exactly can participate – the value of the productions of cultural theory and art theory may only be accessed by those with a very specialized education.
 Most recently, there has been a concerted effort to open systematic structures to include unrepresented voices and marginalized communities within the context of the art institution.
 Yet, how can we talk about equity in the arts if we don’t address the underlying structures of fair labor, intrinsically connected to the value we attribute to art and art production?
 How can we implement a new system when those with real power continue to propagate a system that is based in competition, scarcity and individualism that primarily benefits them?

 The artificial measurements used in the valuation of artworks are created within the same capitalist market system that such a value refers to.
-Similarly, when deciding on how to value the labor of art professionals, an important part of this valuation includes the particular demographic of art professionals-the higher the position one occupies within the hierarchy of the art market system, the more likely one is to be financially privileged.
+Similarly, when deciding on how to value the labor of art professionals, an important part of this valuation includes the their particular demographic – the higher the position one occupies within the hierarchy of the art market system, the more likely one is to be financially privileged.
 If the art professional has a somewhat specific socio-economic status, wealth becomes externalized through associated institutional endorsement, through external institutions such as education and award-conferring bodies.
 Such individuals are, obviously, those most likely to be recruited to work at an established, internationally renowned institution.
 This is one of the mechanisms through which the market reproduces itself, and accordingly, establishes a lower tier environment of art organizations.
 The large institutions ironically depend upon the existence of a mass of small organizations to provide themselves with contrast.
-Therefore, large institutions are still perceived (by both the general public and those with specialized interest) to hold a superior value in our society than say, an independent art space dealing with experimentation.
+Therefore, large institutions are still perceived (by both the general public and those with specialized interest) to hold a superior value in our society than say, an independent art space, dealing with experimentation.
 Hence, the compensatory value of art labor and production is directly linked to the social value of the institution, within the local and international art market system, the public and the philanthropic arena.
 It is worth mentioning here that generally, art professionals’ labor is still valued at a lower rate than their counterparts’ labor – professionals, who work in fields like technology, finance, law and medicine.
-This fact makes irrelevant the fact that most art professionals are in fact as or more highly educated and experienced in their field, as their external counterparts, who work in the fields listed above.

 In his 2002 essay “HEART OF DARKNESS: A Journey into the Dark Matter of the Art World”, Gregory Sholette very succinctly analogizes the scientific definition of ‘dark matter’ to the composition of the population of the art world.
 The art world’s ‘dark matter’ in this comparison are the marginalized artists, essential to the survival of the mainstream, big art business.
 Extending this idea further, the ‘dark matter’ of the cultural industry are those marginalized art professionals, who operate within the independent art scene, and through their invisible, and usually low-wage labor, perpetuate a market system that primarily serves the 1% of the art world, whose power is able to perpetuate it.